ShravikaPendyala/2022_qutech_challenge/README.md

 # Details about Implementation
 The project has been implemented in qBraid with coding using the Qiskit.
 Simulations were carried out using the QuTech QX-34-L simulator while the final product uses the Spin-2 Quantum Processor.
 To use the program, copy the code in main.ipynb into qBraid and run it.

+# Our Experience with iQuHACK
+It was an absolute pleasure to be competing in this challenge, we were definitely able to learn a lot about QC and how all the sytsems interact with each other to produce one defined result.
+Additionally, via the implementation of a QKD and the Game, we learned a lot about how to fix new types of errors and issues.
+We are extremely grateful for the entire iQuHACK team, mentors, and sponsors for organizing this project!
+Once again, thank you very much for providing this awesome experience!

 # Date
 29 january 2022 - 30 january 2022